SAMeh-ZAGhloul/Livensess_Detection_New/README.md

 2. Each frame is sent to the backend API for real-time processing.
 3. The backend uses:
    - dlib's face detection to locate faces in the image
-   - Enhanced face orientation detection with mirroring correction
+   - Face orientation detection with mirroring correction
-   - Improved eye aspect ratio analysis for more reliable blink detection
+   - Eye aspect ratio analysis for blink detection
    - Background thread processing for blink detection
 4. When a challenge is successfully completed, detection stops and the app automatically advances to the next step.
 5. After all challenges are completed, detection stops completely and a final verification summary is displayed.

-## Blink Detection Improvements
+## Blink Detection Parameters

-The blink detection algorithm has been significantly enhanced:
+The blink detection algorithm uses the following parameters:

-1. **Dynamic thresholding** - Calculates a baseline from recent eye aspect ratios and detects blinks when the ratio drops below 70% of the baseline
-2. **Personalized detection** - Tracks minimum eye aspect ratio seen for each user to create a personalized threshold
-3. **Background processing** - Uses a separate thread to analyze frames for blink detection, improving responsiveness
-4. **Frame queueing** - Maintains a queue of recent frames to ensure no blinks are missed
+1. **Eye Aspect Ratio (EAR) Threshold: 0.25**
-5. **Lowered threshold** - Adjusted the eye aspect ratio threshold from 0.25 to 0.15 for better sensitivity
+   - When the eye aspect ratio falls below this value, eyes are considered closed
+   - Higher values make detection more sensitive (detects smaller eye closures)
+   - Lower values require more complete eye closure for detection

+2. **Consecutive Frames: 2**
-6. **Reduced consecutive frames** - Only requires 1 frame below threshold to detect a blink
+   - Requires eyes to be closed for 2 consecutive frames to detect a blink
-7. **Memory management** - Improved memory handling to prevent crashes and ensure stability
-8. **Detailed logging** - Added comprehensive logging for troubleshooting blink detection issues
+   - At 1 FPS, this means eyes should be closed for approximately 1-2 seconds
+   - Helps prevent false positives from momentary eye movements

+3. **Dynamic Thresholding**
+   - Calculates a baseline from recent eye aspect ratios
+   - Adapts to different users' eye shapes and sizes
+   - Improves reliability across different lighting conditions

 ## Security Features